omckenn37/Engineering_4_Notebook/README.md

 ##### Description

-In [this assignment](), I used the raspberry pi camera module to take a picture and then apply 5 different filters to the picture.
+In [this assignment](), I used the raspberry pi camera module to take 5 different pictures and apply 5 different filters to the pictures.

 Here are the pictures with their respective filters: